 - Partner with our healthcare communities by creating relationships to promote common interests and shared values.

 - Practice stewardship through fair and responsible management of gifts and resources.

 - Generate commitment and passion for the practice of nursing.

-The baccalaureate nursing program at Tusculum College will prepare individuals to assume entry level, generalist professional nursing positions educational experiences that are built upon previous nursing preparation and knowledge of the arts and sciences.
+The nursing program at Tusculum College will prepare individuals to assume entry level, generalist professional nursing positions through educational experiences that are built upon previous nursing preparation and knowledge of the arts and sciences.
 The program will create an atmosphere in which individuals can develop the knowledge, skills and attitudes consistent with professional values and evidence-based nursing care.

-The School of Nursing program outcomes are to:
+The Nursing Program outcomes are to:

 - Support the mission and vision of Tusculum College.